Balanced | Target Risk

 The prices of individual stocks generally do not all move in the same direction at the same time.
 However, individual stock prices tend to go up and down more dramatically than those of certain other types of investments, such as bonds.
 A variety of factors can negatively affect the price of a particular company’s stock.
 These factors may include, but are not limited to: poor earnings reports, a loss of customers, litigation against the company, general unfavorable performance of the company’s sector or industry, or changes in government regulations affecting the company or its industry.
 To the extent that securities of a particular type are emphasized (for example foreign stocks, stocks of small- or mid-cap companies, growth or value stocks, or stocks of companies in a particular industry), fund share values may fluctuate more in response to events affecting the market for those types of securities.

-Emerging Markets Securities Risk.
+Emerging Market Securities Risk.
 Emerging markets (also referred to as developing markets) are generally subject to greater market volatility, political, social and economic instability, uncertain trading markets and more governmental limitations on foreign investment than more developed markets.
 In addition, companies operating in emerging markets may be subject to lower trading volume and greater price fluctuations than companies in more developed markets.
 Such countries’ economies may be more dependent on relatively few industries or investors that may be highly vulnerable to local and global changes.
 Companies in emerging market countries generally may be subject to less stringent regulatory, disclosure, financial reporting, accounting, auditing and recordkeeping standards than companies in more developed countries.
-As a result, information, including financial information, about such companies may be less available and reliable which can impede the Fund’s ability to evaluate such companies.
+As a result, information, including financial information, about such companies may be less available and reliable, which can impede the Fund’s ability to evaluate such companies.
 Securities law and the enforcement of systems of taxation in many emerging market countries may change quickly and unpredictably, and the ability to bring and enforce actions (including bankruptcy, confiscatory taxation, expropriation, nationalization of a company’s assets, restrictions on foreign ownership of local companies, restrictions on withdrawing assets from the country, protectionist measures and practices such as share blocking), or to obtain information needed to pursue or enforce such actions, may be limited.
 In addition, the ability of foreign entities to participate in privatization programs of certain developing or emerging market countries may be limited by local law.
-Investments in emerging markets securities may be subject to additional transaction costs, delays in settlement procedures, unexpected market closures, and lack of timely information.
+Investments in emerging market securities may be subject to additional transaction costs, delays in settlement procedures, unexpected market closures, and lack of timely information.

 European Investment Risk.
-The Economic and Monetary Union of the European Union (the “EU”) requires compliance with restrictions on inflation rates, deficits, interest rates, debt levels and fiscal and monetary controls, each of which may significantly affect every country in Europe.
-Decreasing imports or exports, changes in governmental or EU regulations on trade, changes in the exchange rate of the euro, the default or threat of default by an EU member country on its sovereign debt, and recessions in an EU member country may have a significant adverse effect on the economies of EU member countries.
+The Economic and Monetary Union (the “EMU”) of the European Union (the “EU”) requires compliance with restrictions on inflation rates, deficits, interest rates, debt levels and fiscal and monetary controls, each of which may significantly affect every country in Europe.
+Decreasing imports or exports, changes in governmental or EU regulations on trade, changes in the exchange rate of the euro, the default or threat of default by an EU member country on its sovereign debt, and recessions in an EU member country may have significant adverse effects on the economies of EU member countries.
 Responses to financial problems by EU countries may not produce the desired results, may limit future growth and economic recovery, or may result in social unrest or have other unintended consequences.
 Further defaults or restructurings by governments and other entities of their debt could have additional adverse effects on economies, financial markets, and asset valuations around the world.
 A number of countries in Eastern Europe remain relatively undeveloped and can be particularly sensitive to political and economic developments.
 Separately, the EU faces issues involving its membership, structure, procedures and policies.
 The exit of one or more member states from the EU, such as the recent departure of the United Kingdom (known as “Brexit”), would place its currency and banking system in jeopardy.
 The exit by the United Kingdom or other member states will likely result in increased volatility, illiquidity and potentially lower economic growth in the affected markets, which will adversely affect the Fund’s investments.

 Active Trading Risk.
 Active trading of portfolio securities may result in added expenses and a lower return.